At St Luke’s we have fully embraced phonics as a key aspect of teaching children to read and write.

 Teachers build on the foundations and children progress through the phonic phases and become confident in blending sounds to read.
 The children are also taught a range of strategies to support them with their independence to read a range of texts.
 For example: learning tricky high frequency words, using the pictures, using the context of the unfamiliar words in a sentence and reading on for meaning.

 All books throughout the school are colour banded to ensure progression and to develop the children’s vocabulary.
 We do not have a singular reading scheme but a range to ensure children can access a wide breath of literature form an early age.
 We use a combination of decodable texts from a range of accredited schemes.
-These are made up from: Dandelion, Songbirds, Oxford Reading Tree, Bug Club, Fireflies, Collins BIG CAT and Rigby Star.
+These are made up from: Dandelion, Songbirds, Bug Club, Fireflies, Collins BIG CAT and Rigby Star.

 As children progress through the school they have more opportunities to read a widening range of texts to broaden their knowledge and understanding.
 For those who are becoming more fluent readers, the selection widens to include a variety of popular authors and a wide range of text types.